 The last decade witnessed booming e-commerce development.
 Today it provides opportunities for not only e-trade both from businesses to buyers but also online auctions and user-to-user sales platforms.
 E-commerce systems and activities today include presenting and booking a wide range of services, e-banking, commercial operations with e-money and e-wallets, diverse forms of e-marketing, and many other things that customers are using more and more often on an everyday basis.

-– quality of the product or service offered
+- the quality of the product or service offered

-– quality of the content presenting the offer to customers
+- the quality of the content presenting the offer to customers

 Designing an e-commerce website or mobile app, designers should definitely consider the following aspects:

 – clear data presentation via menus, catalogs, etc.

 – user’s ability to leave feedback about goods and services